How to Remove Background Noise from iPhone Voice Memos & Videos (2026 Guide)

 To quickly remove background noise from a Voice Memo on an iPhone, open the recording, tap the Options icon (the three horizontal lines), and toggle on “Enhance Recording” (the magic wand icon).
 For extremely heavy noise, save the memo to your Files app and upload it to a free AI audio cleaner like Adobe Podcast Enhance or ElevenLabs.

-Whether you need a quick fix directly on your device or a studio-quality AI restoration, this guide covers the absolute best methods for salvaging noisy iPhone audio.
+Whether you need a quick fix for an audio file directly on your device, want to strip background noise from a video, or require a studio-quality AI restoration, this guide covers the absolute best methods for salvaging noisy iPhone recordings.

 Method 1: The Native iOS “Magic Wand” (Fastest Solution)